Swimming With Humpbacks in French Polynesia: Fall 2025

 Included: all boats, food and drink (alcohol not included) , tours, cultural experiences and 2 person accommodations for the week.

-Numbers: 8 clients + Boat Captain + In-water guides
+Numbers: 8 clients + Boat Captain + In-water guide

 ***Flights are not included***